 B. You are presented with a range of choices during the ordering process.
 It is your responsibility to ensure that you read and understand these choices before you proceed with any purchase.
 Please contact us during usual UK office hours if you are unsure about anything before you proceed with a purchase (please note that while we endeavour to respond to enquiries promptly, we cannot guarantee to do so.
 It remains your responsibility to take advice about the product you intend to order before the order is placed)

 2.4 What you receive

-B. Provided you have complied with the formalities necessary to purchase a company from us (as explained in more detail in the FAQ’s) the Registrar of Companies will generally complete the incorporation within approximately 3 hours during normal working hours.
+B. Provided you have complied with the formalities necessary to purchase a company from us (as explained in more detail in the FAQ’s) the Registrar of Companies will generally complete the incorporation within approximately 3 hours during normal operating times.
 However, we have no control over this process, which may take longer.

-C. You will also receive the documentation that we describe on the “What You Get” page accessible from the left hand navigation bar, or this link:
+C. You will also receive the documentation that we describe on the "In each package, you get:" section (for your relavent package) on this page: https://www.companiesmadesimple.com/company-formation-name-search.html